-1 The purposes of death certification
+1. The purposes of death certification

-Death certification serves a number of functions.
+Prompt and accurate certification of death is essential as it serves a number of functions.
 A medical certificate of cause of death (MCCD) enables the deceased's family to register the death.
 This provides a permanent legal record of the fact of death and enables the family to arrange disposal of the body, and to settle the deceased's estate.